What is the audit risk model?

 What are the three components of the audit risk model?

-The three components are: (1) Inherent risk — the susceptibility of an assertion to misstatement before considering controls.
-It depends on the nature of the account, the complexity of transactions, and the degree of estimation involved.
-(2) Control risk — the risk that a misstatement would not be prevented or detected by the entity's internal controls.
+Inherent risk (IR) is the susceptibility of an assertion to misstatement before considering controls.
+It depends on the nature of the account, complexity of transactions, estimation involved, and external pressures.
+Control risk (CR) is the risk that a misstatement would not be prevented or detected by the entity's internal controls.
 It depends on the design and operating effectiveness of relevant controls.
-(3) Detection risk — the risk that the auditor's procedures fail to detect a misstatement that exists.
-Detection risk is the only component the auditor directly controls by adjusting the nature, timing, and extent of audit procedures.
+Detection risk (DR) is the risk that the auditor's procedures fail to detect a misstatement that exists.
+DR is the only component the auditor directly controls by adjusting the nature, timing, and extent of audit procedures.

-The revised ISA 315 replaces the binary high/low/medium approach with a spectrum assessment of inherent risk.
-Auditors now assess inherent risk on a scale, considering both the likelihood and magnitude of misstatement.
+ISA 315 (Revised 2019) replaces the binary high/medium/low approach with a spectrum assessment of inherent risk.
+Auditors now assess IR on a scale, considering both the likelihood and magnitude of misstatement.
 The standard also introduces explicit inherent risk factors (complexity, subjectivity, change, uncertainty, susceptibility to misstatement due to management bias or fraud) and requires a more granular assessment at the assertion level rather than the financial statement level.

 What is the relationship between audit risk and the extent of procedures?

-There is an inverse relationship between the assessed risk of material misstatement (IR x CR) and the acceptable level of detection risk.
-When inherent risk and control risk are assessed as higher, the auditor must reduce detection risk by performing more extensive procedures — larger samples, more persuasive evidence, testing at or near period-end rather than at an interim date.
-Conversely, when inherent and control risks are lower, the auditor can accept a higher detection risk and perform less extensive procedures.
+There is an inverse relationship between the assessed risk of material misstatement (IR x CR) and the acceptable level of DR. When IR and CR are assessed as higher, the auditor must reduce DR by performing more extensive procedures (larger samples, more persuasive evidence, testing at or near period-end rather than at an interim date).
+When IR and CR are lower, the auditor can accept a higher DR and perform less extensive procedures.